 Day 1: Singapore to Yangshuo

-Getting to Yangshuo from Singapore was quite the trek, involving a red-eye flight to Guangzhou, a taxi ride to the train station, and then a high-speed train to Yangshuo.
-By the time we arrived at our hotel, it felt like we had been on the move for 13 hours straight!
+Getting to Yangshuo was a journey in itself.
+From Singapore, we took a red-eye flight to Guangzhou, a cab ride to the train station, then a high-speed train ride to Yangshuo.

 - Flight from Singapore to Guangzhou: 4 hours

-- High-speed train to Yangshuo: 2 hours
+- High-speed train from Guangzhou to Yangshuo: 2 hours

-- Drive to the hotel: 1 hour
+- Drive from the train station to the hotel: 1 hour

 Yangshuo: The Land of Karst Mountains and River Valleys